 We love questions when it comes to cosmetic surgery.
 When patients ask lots of them, it means they’re serious about their health and want to get educated about the procedure(s) they’re considering.
 These patients tend to have superior outcomes after their breast reduction surgeries.
 They’ve put in the time, and it shows!

 When it comes to breast reduction surgery, we’ve noticed that questions often revolve around scarring.
-After all, breast reduction scars are the only major drawback to this procedure.
-Incisions are definitely a big part of the process, and that just means that the scars can’t be avoided.
+After all, breast reduction scars are the only major drawback to this surgical procedure.
+Surgical incisions are definitely a big part of the process, and that just means that the breast reduction scars can’t be avoided.
 Still, you can help to fade them.

 The top questions we receive include: